I was wrong earlier when I said that Charlie Wrangell was speaking exclusively on Fox.

 Your sense of gravity and balance and decency long ago vanished.

-And this episode, Hugo Chavez Mahmoud Ahmadinejad, a cheap attempt to express outrage by two Democrats is not gonna make up for all that you've done previous.
+And this episode, Hugo Chavez, Mamoudak Madinejad, a cheap attempt to express outrage by two Democrats, is not going to make up for all that you've done previous.

-So we've got they have essentially a 24-hour delay on outrage from the Democrats, and two of them speak up.
+So we've got, we have essentially a 24-hour delay on outrage from the Democrats, and two of them speak up, Nancy Pelosi and Charlie Wrangell.

-And we've gone back to the archives here, ladies and gentlemen, to show you Wrangell criticizing George W. Bush.
+And we've gone back to the archives here, ladies and gentlemen, to show your Wrangle criticizing George W. Bush.

-When George Bush took this country and tried to abolish every progressive step that we've made, when he took this nation into war against a country that was no threat to the United States of America, when he made certain that all of the distortions of weapons of mass destructions and terrorists and attacks on 911 and identification well,
+When George Bush took this country and tried to abolish every progressive step that we've made, when he took this nation into war against a country that was no threat to the United States of America, when he made certain that all of the distortions of weapons of mass destructions and terrorists and attacks on 911 and identification were al-Qaeda, when 1,900 Americans have died,

-Al Qaeda, when 1900 Americans have died, 25,000 people are maimed in the hospitals around this country, and tens of thousands of Rackies, all God's children have been killed because of democracy, which is real oil in disguise.
+25,000 people are maimed in the hospitals around this country and tens of thousands of Iraqis, all God's children have been killed because of democracy, which is real oil in the skies.

-When you're able to see not the Emmett Tills, not the murders of children, not the just the fire hoses and the Bill Connors, but you're able to see Katrina when you can actually see that if you're blacken this country and you poor in this country, it's not an inconvenience, it's a death sentence.
+When you're able to see not the Emmett Tills, not the murders of children, not just the fire hoses and the Bill Connors, but you're able to see Katrina when you can actually see that if you're black in this country and you pour in this country, it's not an inconvenience, it's a death sentence.

 All right.